rockthejvm/rockthejvm-site/src/content/articles/learning-doobie-for-the-greater-good.md

 _We hope you enjoy it!_

 The vast majority of applications today connect with some form of a persistent layer, and, sooner or later, every developer faces the challenge of connecting to a database.
 We rely on the JDBC specification if we need to connect to SQL databases in the JVM ecosystem.
 However, JDBC is not a good fit if we use functional programming since the library performs a lot of side effects.
-Fortunately, a library called [Doobie](https://tpolecat.github.io/doobie/) provides a higher-level API on top of JDBC, using an effectful style through the Cats and Cats Effect libraries.
+Fortunately, a library called [doobie](https://tpolecat.github.io/doobie/) provides a higher-level API on top of JDBC, using an effectful style through the Cats and Cats Effect libraries.

-So, without further ado, let's introduce the Doobie library.
+So, without further ado, let's introduce the doobie library.

 > This article uses advanced Scala features.
 We teach these in the [Advanced Scala](/courses/advanced-scala) course.

 ## 1. Set Up

-As usual, we'll start by importing the libraries we need in the SBT file.
+As usual, we'll start by importing the libraries we need in the sbt file.
 We will use Postgres as our database of reference:

 ```scala
 val DoobieVersion = "1.0.0-RC1"